Weak economic data and corporate results peg back European shares

 Dutch logistics company TNT Express tumbled roughly 10 percent after warning that low growth in Europe would hit margins in the third quarter.
 It also announced it was setting aside 50 million euros to settle an anti-competitiveness investigation by French authorities.

-Shares in Adecco fell 3 percent after the world's largest temporary staffing company by sales, seen as a barometer of economic health, said sales in September were weaker than usual.

-Traders said that air strikes by the United States and its Arab allies against militant groups in Syria were giving investors a further reason to trim equity positions and cash in.
+Traders said that air strikes by the United States and its Arab allies against militant groups in Syria were giving investors a further reason to trim equity positions and cash in on the rally.

-Saxo Bank trader Andrea Tueni expected investors to continue to consolidate those gains in the near term, while there were still signs of lukewarm economic data from Europe and China.
+Saxo Bank trader Andrea Tueni said he expected investors to continue to consolidate those gains in the near term, while there were still signs of lukewarm economic data from Europe and China.

 "Following the string of sluggish macro data from Europe and China that we had this week, the stock market consolidation is probably not over yet," he said.